lp1dev/hack.courses/content/posts/command_line_102.md

 You can use your *keyboard's arrows* to navigate inside the manpages, the *space* key to skip to the next page and *q* to quit.

+> **Note** : It's also time to let you know that you can access those classes directly in the terminal using the `classes` command!
+Select a class with your keyboard keys and press enter to open a course's contents.
+You can navigate through the files exactly like you would with a manual page.

 ---

 # Stopping a command 🛑